-All across this great country, we will be celebrating the 150th anniversary of Confederation and the founding of Canada.
+All across this great country, we will be celebrating Canada Day.
 One of the great things that comes with Canada Day are tremendous fireworks shows.
 Here are some tips to help you get great shots.

 Where and When